Camilla - New York University - Class of 2021

 - Major: Education Studies

-- Goal: Work hard, get good grades, continue skating and coaching
+- Goals: Work hard and get good grades while pursuing figure skating and coaching

 |New York University||Attending|